jisellejones/stock-analysis/README.md

 &emsp;Next i

-*The program then begins the next iteration*
+*The program then begins the next iteration.*

 &emsp;For i = 0 To 11